srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/embms/source/index.rst

 `enhanced Multimedia Broadcast Multicast Services (eMBMS) <https://www.sharetechnote.com/html/Handbook_LTE_MBSFN.html>`_ is the broadcast mode of LTE.
-Using eMBMS, an eNodeB can efficiently broadcast the same data to all users attached to the cell. srsLTE supports eMBMS in the end-to-end system including srsUE, srsENB and srsEPC.
+Using eMBMS, an eNodeB can efficiently broadcast the same data to all users attached to the cell. srsRAN supports eMBMS in the end-to-end system including srsUE, srsENB and srsEPC.
 In addition to these, a new application is introduced - srsMBMS. srsMBMS is the SRS MBMS gateway, an additional network component which receives multicast data on a TUN virtual network interface and provides it to the eMBMS bearer in the eNodeB.